Category Archives: Games

 Allyson’s expertise with adapting games comes from her extensive and diverse background in both sensory integration and school-based practice.
 She currently works in a Massachusetts school for children and young adults who have significant medical, mental health, and cognitive needs.

 Allyson chose 5 Therapro games to discuss in her presentation, followed by hands-on game time.
-The games included NOVENOPS, Letter Treasure Hunt, A Fist Full of Coins, Obstacles, and Left Center Right Dice Game (LCR).
+The games included NOVENOPS, Letter Treasure Hunt, and Obstacles.
 Attendees rotated every 15 minutes from one game to another.
 They reconvened as a group to discuss possible modifications of the games in order to meet a student’s needs.
 Letter Treasure Hunt, created by author and occupational therapist, Jenny Clark, has many adaptations for playing built into the game.
 It also includes suggestions for variations of playing the game within the game directions.
 The game includes a Captain’s Log for writing acquired treasures, for which a variety of pencil grips can be trialed.
 Allyson discussed a variety of multisensory activities for writing letters, i.e. Wikki Stix, Squiggle Writer, scented markers.
 Children can play in teams or individually to target cooperative and social skills.
 There are endless variations to try!
 During the game, players draw a Captain’s Orders card that features a motor activity they must perform.

 Allyson provided a peek at a number of other games that will be discussed in Therapro’s first-ever webinar: Games, Games, Games: Unique Adaptations of Games for All Ages and All Abilities, Part 2.
 Be sure to keep an eye out for an announcement for this webinar in the Therapro’s e-newsletter (Theragram), and on the Therapro website.